 Open to all PhD students.
 Open to MSW students with restrictions.

-Admission to the course is open to PhD students in the Factor-Inwentash Faculty of Social Work.
-MSW students and graduate students from other faculties must submit a 1-2-page sample of your writing (preferably research-focused) and a 1/2-page description of what you intend to focus on in the course.
-Both are to be submitted to the instructor before being approved to register.
-Inquiries about the course and/or writing samples and your intended course focus can be submitted to Professor Peter A. Newman by e-mail (email@example.com); please include “SWK6503” in the e-mail subject line.
+Admission to the course is open to all PhD students in the Factor-Inwentash Faculty of Social Work.
+For MSW students as well as graduate students from other faculties, please submit a 1–2-page sample of your writing (preferably research-focused) and a 1/2-page description of what topic you intend to focus on in the course.
+Both are required to be submitted to the instructor before being approved to register.
+Inquiries about the course and/or writing samples and your intended research focus can be submitted to Prof. Newman by e-mail (email@example.com); please include “SWK6504-2023” in the e-mail subject line.